SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_5_workzone.md

 ### Prerequisites

-You have set-up your Subaccount with
+You have set up your Subaccount with

  - Cloud Foundry environment
  - Business Application Studio